Laragear/MailLoginDemo/README.md

 ];
 ```

 When mailing the link, a signed URL will be generated with an expiration time.
-You can control how many minutes to keep the link valid until it is detected in the included view form as "expired" and no longer working.
+You can control how many minutes to keep the link valid until it is detected as "expired" and no longer works.

 ### Mail driver